 The Club of Rome, founded in April 1968 by Aurelio Peccei, an Italian industrialist, and Alexander King, a Scottish scientist, is a think tank of scientists, economists, businessmen, civil servants, heads of state, and former heads of state from all five continents.

 It published in 1972 its first report The Limit to Growth, known also under the name of The Meadow report, because of its main authors, ecologists Donella Meadows and Dennis Meadows.

 The report concludes that, without substantial changes in resource consumption, “the most probable result will be a rather sudden and uncontrollable decline in both population and industrial capacity.”

-The authors make several proposals:
+The authors recommended:

-Then, in 1983, the United Nations created the World Commission on Environment and Development to study the connection between ecological health, economic development, and social equity.
+In 1983, the United Nations created the World Commission on Environment and Development to study the connection between ecological health, economic development, and social equity.
 The commission was run by the former Norwegian prime minister Gro Harlem Brundtland.